raisulzaeem/CPP_Concurreny/Mutexes_and_Locks/mutex.md

 Once the reading or writing operation of thread 1 is complete, it must "unlock" the mutex so that thread 2 can access the memory location.
 Often, the code which is executed "under the lock" is referred to as a "critical section".
 It is important to note that also read-only access to the shared memory has to lock the mutex to prevent a data race - which would happen when another thread, who might be under the lock at that time, were to modify the data.

 When several threads were to try to acquire and lock the mutex, only one of them would be successful.
 All other threads would automatically be put on hold - just as cars waiting at an intersection for a green light (see the final project of this course).
 Once the thread who has succeeded in acquiring the lock had finished its job and unlocked the mutex, a queued thread waiting for access would be woken up and allowed to lock the mutex to proceed with his read / write operation.
 If all threads were to follow this protocol, a data race would effectively be avoided.
 Before we take a closer look at such a protocol, let us analyze a code example next.

+## Using timed_mutex

+In the following, a short overview of the different available mutex types is given:

+*   `mutex`: provides the core functions lock() and unlock() and the non-blocking try_lock() method that returns if the mutex is not available.
+*   `recursive_mutex`: allows multiple acquisitions of the mutex from the same thread.
+*   `timed_mutex`: similar to mutex, but it comes with two more methods try_lock_for() and try_lock_until() that try to acquire the mutex for a period of time or until a moment in time is reached.
+*   `recursive_timed_mutex`: is a combination of timed_mutex and recursive_mutex.